 How to network online: 8 virtual networking ideas

-Virtual networking is similar to traditional networking, but there are a few new ways to reach out to contacts.
+Virtual networking is similar to traditional networking for career development, but there are a few new ways to reach out to contacts.
 Learning how to network on LinkedIn is fairly simple.
 You make and maintain a profile, a presence, and your personal brand across the site so others can find you easily.

 As the top website for job networking, LinkedIn is the business networking site for all your virtual networking goals.
 Here are 8 virtual networking ideas to get started.